juju/docs/src/en/wip-users.md

 System.
 Only this user can create other users until such a time as Juju has full fine grained role-based permissions.

-All user managment functionality is managed though the 'juju user' collection of commands.
+All user management functionality is managed though the 'juju user' collection of commands.

 # Adding a new user